ftldb/ftldb/src/demo/plsql/detection_of_changes/!readme.txt

 return to point 2.

-8. Run `!uninstall.sql` to remove all the directly installed objects (not generated) of and return to point 1.
+8. Run `!uninstall.sql` to remove all the directly installed objects (not generated) and return to point 1.